chickendinosaur/storex/README.md

 - No dependencies.
 - Similar api/functionality to Redux.
 - Do not force creating a state copy to update state.
-- OOD design for extendability.
+- OOD design for extensibility.

 ## Thoughts